WJZY: Sale to Fox Television Stations and switch to Fox

-On January 14, 2013, Fox Television Stations entered into an agreement to acquire WJZY and WMYT from Capitol Broadcasting for $18 million (the sale was formally announced on January 28).
-Although Fox had been affiliated with WCCB for 27 years, the network was interested in buying a station in a steadily growing market.
-According to Fox Television Stations president Jack Abernethy, another factor was that Charlotte was home to the Carolina Panthers, a National Football Conference team whose games air primarily on Fox; Abernethy said that Fox had set its sights on getting an owned-and-operated station in Charlotte specifically because it was an NFC market.
+On January 14, 2013, Fox Television Stations entered into an agreement to acquire WJZY and WMYT from Capitol Broadcasting for $18 million, which was announced on January 28.
+Jack Abernathy, president of Fox Television Stations, noted that the company was interested in buying a station in a growing market that was home to a National Football Conference (NFC) team, the Carolina Panthers; Fox owns the rights to telecast most NFC games.

-Another likely factor in the purchase was an option that Fox held to purchase WLFL and WRDC in the Raleigh–Durham market from Sinclair Broadcast Group; had Fox exercised the option, it would have jeopardized the affiliation of another Capitol station, WRAZ, in that market.
-The deal included a time brokerage agreement clause that would have had Fox take over the operations of WJZY and WMYT and acquire the duopoly's non-license assets for $8.24 million if the deal was not closed by June 1.
 After receiving FCC approval, the deal was consummated on April 17, 2013.

-On April 18, WCCB announced that it would become the new CW affiliate for the Charlotte market on July 1, the date its Fox affiliation contract ended.
-On that date, WJZY became the new Fox outlet for the Charlotte market, branding as "Fox 46 Carolinas" in a reflection of its two-state coverage area.
+The Fox affiliation moved to WJZY on July 1, 2013; the station branded as "Fox 46 Carolinas" in a reflection of its two-state coverage area.
+CW programming moved to WCCB.

 Nexstar ownership

 On November 5, 2019, Fox Corporation announced that WJZY and WMYT-TV would be acquired by Nexstar Media Group for $45 million in a deal concurrent with Fox buying KCPQ and KZJO in Seattle and WITI in Milwaukee from Nexstar.
 Nexstar stated that WJZY and WMYT were "geographically complementary" to its existing properties in the Southeastern United States.
 The sale was completed on March 2, 2020.

 WJZY replaced WSOC-TV and WAXN-TV as the preseason television broadcaster and "official station" of Carolina Panthers football ahead of the 2022 season.
 The five-year contract also includes the production of a variety of Panthers-related programming, including pre- and postgame shows.